 Report a Security Incident

-A “security incident” develops when our Security team identifies an attempt to break through the security mechanisms the University has in place to protect our systems; our students, faculty, and staff; our sensitive information; and our financial assets.
-Security incidents also include any threat to, breach of, or damage created by malicious software or hackers.
+A “security event” occurs when a student, faculty, or staff member recognizes that a technology device or system is functioning in a way that seems “out of the norm”—enough so that our security team is notified.
+Our security team may observe the situation and resolve the problem, or do a more thorough investigation to identify if there has been an attempt to break through the security mechanisms the University has in place to protect our systems; our students, faculty, and staff; our sensitive information; and our financial assets.
+If analysis by the security team determines that an event is a threat to, breach of, or damage created by malicious software or hackers, we escalate the event status to a security breach.

 - Intrusion into any University system without authorization.